EnMod/noel-quiles-www/README.md

 Uses a simple JS pattern for switching divs in and out using jQuery-selected elements, along with Velocity and Blast for element animations and section transitions.
 Uses Lost grid for positioning pretty much everything, with Rupture for mobile adjustments.

-Check out the `roots-mini` branch for development of my next version of this site!
+Check out the `spike-rework` branch for development of my next version of this site!

 ### Setup